jeffbass/imagenode/docs/settings-yaml.rst

 At least one detector must be specified.
 The simplest detector is the **light** detector and is the one that is used for camera positioning and testing.
 It is also the one that is used for running the tests described in the README.
+It is possible to specify multiple detectors, such as both a light detector and a motion detector.
+Sometimes it is helpful to specify multiple motion detectors with different ROI's and different threshholds to cover different parts of the imaging area.

 The ROI for a detector is a rectangle within the image that will be used by the detection algorithm.
 For a motion detector, the ROI coordinates define the